Kavin001K/Sales-Channel/NETLIFY_404_FIX.md

 - [ ] No path resolution errors with @ alias imports
 - [ ] TypeScript pre-check passes successfully
 - [ ] Production build completes without warnings
+- [ ] Vite commands are available during build
+- [ ] All dependencies are properly installed

-This fix addresses all the core issues causing the 404 error and build failures, ensuring proper SPA deployment on Netlify with robust build processes and correct path resolution.
+This fix addresses all the core issues causing the 404 error and build failures, ensuring proper SPA deployment on Netlify with robust build processes, correct path resolution, and reliable dependency management.